 In fact, the movie is enjoyable as a stand-alone, even if you don’t know the Japanese classic.

-Yul Brynner plays Chris, a mercenary hired to protect a Mexican farming village from its annual invasion by the bandit Calvera (Eli Wallach) and its cutthroats.
+Yul Brynner plays Chris Adams, a mercenary hired to protect a Mexican farming village from its periodic invasion by bandit Calvera (Eli Wallach) and its cutthroats.
 The townsfolk are too weak and fearful of the bandito and his desperados to fight back.